Freymaurer/Pathician/README.md

 ## Standard Attack Action

 This function returns the output of a standard attack action for one weapon.
-> The following character is a 8th level rouge like character with 22 strength and a mutagen to buff this even more.
+> The following character is a 8th level rogue like character with 22 strength and a mutagen to buff this even more.
 You might remember that orc in the assasins guild in oblivion.
 Well more or less like that.
 ```fsharp
 open PathfinderAttackSimulator.Library
 open PathfinderAttackSimulator.Library.Modifications